 - Floating gardens of the Aztecs of Central America.

-- The hydroponic system allows plants to directly retrieve nutrients.
+- The hydroponic system allows plants to retrieve nutrients directly.

-- Hydroponics are water-based systems, which contains all the essential nutrient necessary for plant growth.
+- Hydroponics are water-based systems containing all the essential nutrients necessary for plant growth.

 - It uses non-soil growing media like perlite, peat moss, clay pellets etc., to support plants standing upright.